 THE PROJECT is the result of a long working process.
 It started back in 1978 when I was working in the Cerrado as a cartographer.
 That was when I first came to visit Goiás’ tablelands and the Emas National Park.
 I gazed in wonder at those vast savanna fields.
 That extraordinary sight would inspire me for years to come.

 Later in 2006, it took a new shape.
 My old film-roll camera would gradually be replaced by the advanced technologies of the digital era.
 After a long time away from photography, I began to seriously invest in both training and new equipment.
 Modern times demanded full understanding of the modern photographic processes.

 THE PROJECT has produced 6 books so far.
 Four of them have already been finished.

 Published by ICBC in Goiânia, 2010, "Memórias: boiadeiros do cerrado" – Memories: Cerrado’s Herdsmen –brings together more than 40 photographs and illustrations, a map of the herd routes in the twentieth century, as well as interviews with herdsmen long-established in the backlands of Goiás.
 Copies still available to order now!

-Expected publication by LL in 2020, "Notas do Isolamento, quase diário de uma epidemia" - Isolation Notes, Almost Diary of an Epidemic" - features 40 color and black-and-white photographs in 96 pages, all about the threat of the corona virus pandemic and its consequences in the daily life of the author.
+Published by LL in 2020, "Notas do Isolamento, quase diário de uma epidemia" - Isolation Notes, Almost Diary of an Epidemic" - features 40 color and black-and-white photographs in 96 pages, all about the threat of the corona virus pandemic and its consequences in the daily life of the author.
 Copies soon avaiable to order!

 “Pegadas no Cerrado” – Footprints in the Cerrado – in field work, intends to explore and show all the natural beauties of the southwestern region of the State of Goiás.